Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-9fvWGq0_Cv0.md

 # [June 8th, 2020 Livestream](../2020-06-08.md)
 ## Q&A: Will there be Console versions of the game?
 https://www.youtube.com/watch?v=9fvWGq0_Cv0
-This question was possibly duplicated with a more recent answer: [April 6th, 2021 Livestream Q&A: Console port?](./yt-j1eVP7KViyA.md) [https://www.youtube.com/watch?v=j1eVP7KViyA](https://www.youtube.com/watch?v=j1eVP7KViyA)
+This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: When the full game's out, will you consider releasing for Console?](./yt-CmSDjJQUmIM.md) [https://www.youtube.com/watch?v=CmSDjJQUmIM](https://www.youtube.com/watch?v=CmSDjJQUmIM)

 ### Topics